How Do I Vote?

 - Mail your ballot.
 Ballots that are mailed must have a postmark no later than the Monday before the election.
 Check with your local post office for their hours of operation.
 Do not wait until the last minute.
 If you mail your ballot the day before Election Day take it to the counter at the Post Office to ensure you receive the correct stamped postmark date.
 Make sure your vote counts!

-Bring your voted, signed and sealed ballot to the voter service center at 125 South Main Street, Vineyard.
+Bring your voted, signed and sealed ballot to the voter service center at 240 East Gammon Road, Vineyard.